exratione/selenium-service-example/README.md

 * [TestingBot](http://testingbot.com)

-These services each provide an SSH tunnel application that allows cloud Selenium servers to run tests against your local web server, or a web server in your internal network.
-Since most of the time taken by a test thread is spent waiting on responses from the remote server, it is perfectly feasible to run dozens or even hundreds of parallel end to end tests through a single SSH tunnel on a single developer machine.
+These services each provide an SSH tunnel application that allows cloud Selenium servers to run tests against your local web server, or against a web server in your internal network.
+By launching the tunnel you connect an endpoint on your local machine to the remote Selenium service, allowing it to access the servers that you can see.

+Parallel testing can be highly efficient.
+Since most of the time taken by a test thread is spent waiting on responses from the remote server, it is perfectly feasible to run dozens or even hundreds of parallel end to end test suites through a single SSH tunnel on a single developer machine.

-When the Selenium tests for a major project usually require hours to run serially, the ability to easily run in parallel is very helpful.
+Given that the Selenium tests for a major project usually require hours to run serially, the ability to easily run in parallel is very helpful.
+It can crush down the time taken to a much more reasonable span.

 ## Installation